Skip to main content

 Running Sink

-• Full Sync: Loads all data fresh.
+• Full Sync: Loads all data from scratch.

-• Incremental: Updates only changed data.
+• Incremental: Updates only the changed data.

 Table View